RECAPEM

 • Management

-• Close observation is safe in blunt chest trauma, if following conditions are met *
+• Close observation is safe in blunt chest trauma if the following conditions are met *

 • Occult pneumothorax < 8mm on CT, and